BabaKaElijah/rock_paper_scissors_project/README.md

 - `updateScoreElement()`: Updates the score display on the page.
 - Auto-play uses `setInterval` to repeatedly play rounds every second.

----

-## Screenshots

-*Include screenshots here of your game interface and gameplay for better presentation.*

----

 ## How to Run Locally

 1. Clone the repository: